The Most Common Criminal Offence in Canada

 DUI has become the primary cause of death and injury in Canada.
 It is made even worse by downplaying the risks, as evidenced by the abovementioned reports, where more than half of those interviewed confirmed that drivers most often fail to realize they are impaired.

 According to Mothers Against Drunk Driving (MADD), each day, up to 4 people get killed due to DUI in Canada, and much more are injured.
 The statistics are incomplete due to BC Coroner’s failure to provide exact information to agencies, who have to work with 2014 data even in 2020, extrapolating next year’s figures.
-Still, it remains a fact, Canada has the worst statistics for deaths related to DUI driving among 19 wealthy countries, according to the report of the U.S. Center for Disease Control, published by the National Post.
+Still, it remains a fact, that Canada has the worst statistics for deaths related to DUI driving among 19 wealthy countries, according to the report of the U.S. Center for Disease Control, published by the National Post.

 The legal limit for blood-alcohol concentration (BAC) has been under 80 mg per 100 ml of blood, known as the “over 80” rule.
-However, in 2008 the Government of Canada has introduced the Tackling Violent Crime Act, which sets zero alcohol tolerance for all new drivers, among other measures, including the extended police powers for sobriety tests.
+However, in 2008 the Government of Canada introduced the Tackling Violent Crime Act, which sets zero alcohol tolerance for all new drivers, among other measures, including the extended police powers for sobriety tests.
 Most provinces also apply administrative sanctions for drivers with BAC over 50 mg.

-On the federal level, those convicted of DUI face one year driver’s license suspension and $1,000 fine for the first time offence, two-year license suspension and 30 months in jail for a second conviction and three-year driving license suspension with 120 days in jail for the third occasion.
+On the federal level, those convicted of DUI face one year driver’s license suspension and a $1,000 fine for the first time offence, a two-year license suspension and 30 months in jail for a second conviction and three-year driving license suspension with 120 days in jail for the third occasion.

 The criminal consequences are not the only ones resulting from DUI.
 In practice, Canadian insurance companies decline insurance to those convicted of impaired driving three years after an incident.
 There is special insurance available for DUI convicted drivers, known as facility insurance, but it may cost as much as 3-4 times the regular insurance rates.